Temple of Reason: Churches transformed into Temples of Reason

+Demise

+In the spring of 1794, the Cult of Reason was faced with official repudiation when Robespierre, nearing complete dictatorial power during the Reign of Terror, announced his own establishment of a new, deistic religion for the Republic, the Cult of the Supreme Being.

 Criticism

 According to the conservative critics of the French Revolution, within the Temple of Reason, "atheism was enthroned".
-English theologian Thomas Hartwell Horne and biblical scholar Samuel Davidson write that "churches were converted into 'temples of reason,' in which atheistical and licentious homilies were substituted for the proscribed service".
+English theologian Thomas Hartwell Horne and biblical scholar Samuel Davidson write that "churches were converted into 'temples of reason', in which atheistical and licentious homilies were substituted for the proscribed service".